Facebook Falls After Missing Q2 Sales Estimates (NASDAQ:FB)

 Facebook Falls After Missing Q2 Sales Estimates

-Facebook, Inc. (NASDAQ: FB) shares dropped more than 8 percent following the release of the company’s second-quarter earnings.
+Facebook, Inc. (NASDAQ: FB) shares plummeted following the release of the company’s second-quarter earnings.

 The world’s biggest social media company reported earnings of $1.74 per share, beating estimates by 2 cents.
 Revenues fell short of estimates, however, coming in at $13.03 billion, missing by $322 million.